Ninamahdawe/SmartCartShop/README.md

 To connect to the database and configure environment-specific settings, create a .env file in the project root directory and add the necessary variables.

 ## Database Setup

+SmartCartShop uses MySQL as its database.
+Ensure you have MySQL installed and running.

+Create a MySQL database for SmartCartShop.

+Update the .env file with your database credentials.

+Initialize the database and create tables by running Sequelize migrations:

+- npx sequelize-cli db:seed:all

+Start the SmartCartShop backend server:

+- npm start